Gethe/wow-ui-source/Patchnotes.markdown

 Divine Protection are cast.
 In addition, this talent now reduces the cooldown of Holy Radiance by 13/26/40 seconds, up from 10/20/30.

-      * Walk in the Light now improves Word of Glory healing by 30% in addition to its current effects.
+      * Walk in the Light now improves Word of Glory healing by 30%, in addition to its current effects.

     * Protection

       * Ardent Defender has a new spell effect.

+      * Guarded By The Light no longer interacts with Holy Shield in any way.

-      * Guardian of Ancient Kings now uses the ‘Assist’ pet stance functionality.
+      * Guardian of Ancient Kings uses the new Assist pet stance functionality.

       * Hammer of the Righteous mana cost has been lowered to 10%, down from 12% to match Crusader Strike.

+      * Holy Shield has been redesigned.
+This talent is now an activated ability off the global cooldown.
+It grants 20% increased block amount to a paladin's shield blocks for 10 seconds, with a 30-second cooldown.

       * Judgements of the Wise now procs on attempt rather than on strike, which means judgements that miss can still grant mana.
 This is to help ensure